 On the surface Carlsbad appears as little more than a typical family resort town, perfect for an ideal summer vacation or as a pit-stop on the next family road trip.
 After all, it’s the home of Legoland, California, one of the coolest amusement parks for kids in the world, and K1 Speed, a racetrack designed for the kid in all of us.
-However, beneath the surface sights are some amazing hidden gems and awesome activities that will make your next trip to Carlsbad more memorable.
+However, beneath the surface sights are some amazing Carlsbad hidden gems and awesome activities that will make your next trip even more memorable.

 K1 Speed Carlsbad